 Jenny Gorton-Sojat is a speech-language pathologist who works primarily with children and teenagers to foster social success at home and at school.
 Before moving to Vancouver, Jenny worked at the Center for Social Thinking under the direct supervision of Michelle Garcia-Winner (the founder of Social Thinking).
 Jenny spoke at the 2014 Social Thinking Provider’s Conferences in San Jose, CA and in Richmond, BC about strategies she has developed.
 During the school year, she runs Social Thinking groups in West Vancouver and in Surrey, consults to schools and school districts, and volunteers on the Canucks Autism Network Program Committee.
 She believes that kids learn best when they are having fun!

 Kathryn oversees the behavior support needs of Summer Social's clients and staff.
-She is a Board Certified Behavior Analyst who holds a Master of Science in Applied Psychology from Long Island University.
-Kathryn provides behaviour consultation to school-aged children with Autism Spectrum Disorder and their families and supervises graduate students pursuing national certification.
-Kathryn implemented behavioural intervention for three years at the New England Center for Children, acting as a preference assessment coordinator, case manager, and curriculum supervisor on the Staff Intensive Unit, a residential ABA program for children with ASD and severe behaviour disorders.
-Kathryn is also an instructor in the Applied Behavior Analysis Support Worker program at Surrey College and a frequent speaker at community organizations for families and professionals who diagnose, teach, and care for individuals with ASD.
+She is a Registered Clinical Counselor who holds a Master of Science in Applied Psychology from Long Island University.
+Kathryn works with school-aged children with Autism Spectrum Disorder and their families and supervises graduate students pursuing related careers.
+Kathryn also instructs 1:1 support workers at Surrey College, co-directs SOAR Inclusive Preschool at the Goodlife Family Autism Hub in Richmond, and manages a private behavior consultation practice in Vancouver.
+She is a frequent speaker at community organizations for families and professionals who diagnose, teach, and care for individuals with ASD.

 Haley is a Registered Speech-Language Pathologist who received her Masters degree in Speech Sciences from UBC in 2006.
 After graduation, she worked in a variety of school settings and as a private practitioner.
 Haley has experience working with the preschool, school-aged, as well as young adult populations.
 She enjoys both the assessment and treatment processes in the areas of articulation, language development, literacy, and social communication.
 During the school year, Haley runs social groups under Jenny’s supervision in West Vancouver.